-The Group had booked a deferred tax asset related to the future benefit of unused tax credits as well as a net deferred tax asset relating to timing differences, where it is reasonably certain it can recover those losses against future taxable profits.
-The Group has recovered this deferred tax asset in the current year, given the restoration of profits over recent financial years and as such the deferred tax asset at the 30 June 2018 of \$144k has been utilised in the year ended 30 June 2019.
-As a result, the Group has now booked a deferred tax liability of \$997k as at 30 June 2019.
+The Group has booked a deferred tax asset related to the future benefit of unused tax credits as well as a net deferred tax asset relating to timing differences, where it is reasonably certain it can recover those losses against future taxable profits.
+The Group had booked a deferred tax liability in the prior year, given the restoration of profits at that point in time and over the preceding years.
+With the downturn in the business as a result of the COVID-19 pandemic that deferred tax liability of \$997k at 30 June 2019 has been replaced by a deferred tax asset of \$781k at 30 June 2020.